floydhub/floyd-docs/docs/guides/style_transfer.md

 ### Training data

 This project also requires access to the imagenet-vgg-verydeep-19 model and image training data.
 Floyd already has this data source available with id
 [jq4ZXUCSVer4t65rWeyieG](https://www.floydhub.com/viewer/data/VhrTiJzhuvMZKUVurG7cGT/2JEQ7sC53Aik7i7sPx3EjY/).
-You can specify this at the
+You can mount this at runtime using the
 `--data` paramter.
 For more information on how data inputs work, see [Using Datasets](../home/using_datasets.md).

 ### Training